HEAT PUMP

 Heat pumps are equipped with modern control systems that adjust the setpoint temperature.
 If the set temperature cannot be reached when the units are at maximum output, there are several solutions:

-The whole resistance thing only applies to a so-called monovalent system, i.e. one in which the heat pump provides all the heating in the house.
-Sometimes there are bivalent systems, in which a boiler or stove is used as a back-up to make up for the heat pump's lack of power when it's really cold.
+This whole resistance thing is only in the case of a so-called monovalent system, i.e. if you only have the heat pump to provide all the heating in the house.
+Sometimes there are bivalent systems, that is to say that a boiler comes in addition, or a stove, in order to make up for the lack of power of the heat pump during very cold weather.

 Learn more about heat pumps with these articles:

-Reasons to avoid heat pumps?
+Reasons to avoid the heat pump?

 how does a heat pump work?